tc39/proposal-temporal/docs/zoneddatetime.md

 The value of this field will change after DST transitions or after political changes to a time zone, e.g. a country switching to a new time zone.

-Note that when setting the offset using `with` (or `from` using an property bag object instead of a string), the only way to set the time zone offset is via the `offsetNanoseconds` field.
-String values are not accepted for offsets in these cases, nor is this property emitted by `.getFields()`.
+This field is used to uniquely map date/time fields to an exact date/time in cases where the calendar date and clock time are ambiguous due to time zone offset transitions.
+Therefore, this field is returned by `getFields()` and is accepted by `from` and `with`.
+The presence of this field means that `zonedDateTime.toInstant()` requires no parameters.

 <!-- prettier-ignore-start -->
 ```javascript